Jaguar XJS

 The Jaguar XJ-S (later called XJS) is a luxury grand tourer manufactured and marketed by British car manufacturer Jaguar Cars from 1975 to 1996, in coupé, fixed-profile and full convertible bodystyles.
 There were three distinct iterations, with a final production total of 115,413 units over 20 years and seven months.

-Originally developed using the platform of the then-current XJ saloon, the XJ-S was noted for its prominent rear buttresses.
+Originally developed by Chief Engineer William Heynes using the platform of the then-current XJ saloon, the XJ-S was noted for its prominent rear buttresses.
 The early styling was partially by Jaguar's aerodynamicist Malcolm Sayer—one of the first designers to apply advanced aero principles to cars—however Sayer died in 1970, before the design was finalised.

 Its final iteration, produced from 1991 to 1996, was manufactured after Jaguar was acquired by Ford, who introduced numerous modifications – and eliminated the hyphen in the name, marketing Jaguar's longest running model simply as the XJS.

 Pre-HE (1975–1981)

+The XJ-S was introduced on 10 September 1975.
+The design and development had begun in the late 1960s by the code name of project XJ27, with an initial shape penned by Malcolm Sayer, but after his death in 1970 it was completed by the in-house Jaguar design team, headed by Doug Thorpe.
+The design was radical for the time, with long overhangs and the 'flying buttresses' that swept down the rear of the roofline.
+A common misconception of these design details is that they were a leftover from a potential mid-engine layout, with the black plastic vents behind the rear windows being functional to that design.
+While a mid-engine layout was considered, it never made it past initial brainstorming.
+The buttresses were always meant to be merely a styling feature that improved aerodynamics.